lsst-tstn/tstn-010/index.rst

     A visual overview of the workflow process, starting from an original idea first demonstrated in a Jupyter notebook.

 The two-tiered development strategy is being adopted to facilitate maximum flexibility to implement changes on short timescales.
-The development area gives users full range to simultaneously operate across multiple versions/branches with unhindered flexibility.
+The staging (or development) area gives users full range to simultaneously operate across multiple versions/branches with unhindered flexibility.
 This is especially important for commissioning activities where rapid code changes are required and temporary implementation is required which will break other people's code in the same area.